mathieuancelin/java-web-stack/readme.md

 Template project for an async web stack using

 * Ratpack as HTTP stack
-* RxJava as async utils everywhere
+* RxJava as async programming model everywhere
-* OK HTTP as HTTP client
+* OKHTTP as HTTP client
-* JSR 353 for JSON handling
+* JSR 353 for JSON processing
 * Typesafe config for config